isomerpages/ogp-isomer/_about-isomer/What is Isomer.md

 ---
 > Isomer is a website builder for government agencies to launch static websites *easily and for free*.

+It aims to empower the government to **easily and effectively communicate with citizens** through our websites.
+Citizens should be able to **easily find and navigate information** on Isomer websites.

-Public Officers use Isomer and our CMS to create and manage their websites.
+You can use Isomer and our CMS to create and manage your website.

 There are 3 parts to Isomer:
 1. The Isomer template